grafana/grafana/docs/sources/datasources/mysql/_index.md

 Instead of hard-coding things like server, application and sensor name in your metric queries you can use variables in their place.
 Variables are shown as dropdown select boxes at the top of the dashboard.
 These dropdowns make it easy to change the data being displayed in your dashboard.

-Check out the [Templating][variables] documentation for an introduction to the templating feature and the different types of template variables.
+Check out the [Templating](ref:variables) documentation for an introduction to the templating feature and the different types of template variables.

 ### Query Variable